maksimtall/maksimtall.github.io/README.md

-This is a meme clone of e-Dnevnik za ucitelje i e-Dnevnik za Ucenike.
+This is a hub of website meme clones